 How can you stop the damage?

 Gum disease is a deceptive disease.
 Why?
 Because it normally doesn’t hurt until it’s too late.
 People can’t believe that bone can be destroyed without them feeling it.
-But that’s what normally happens.
-People with untreated gum disease start losing teeth and are shocked.
+But that’s what really happens.
+People with untreated gum infections start losing teeth and are shocked.
 “It never hurt!”

 The explanation is simple: In the body, we only feel pain when nerves tell our brain there’s a problem.
 In the jaw, the nerves run deep under the gums and inside the teeth.
 Anyone who’s had a toothache knows about the pain receptors inside the teeth.
 Gum disease has to reach deep under the gums to set off the nerves inside the jaw and by the time that happens it’s too late for the teeth.
 If you have gum disease, treat it soon for the best outcome!